Vocational Training Program

 2

-• Determine their suitability for the profession and training
+• Determine their suitability for the profession and for training

 30